 The Thermofluids Research Group has four themes for its research projects:

 Hydrogen is an energy carrier which can be integrated into in stationary and mobile energy systems.
 Stationary applications include stand-alone systems based on renewable energy sources like solar or wind.
 In this instance hydrogen provides a means of (battery free) energy storage and can also be used later in fuel cells for power generation.
 Stand-alone energy systems, based on solar-photovoltaic technology, also form an important area of energy research with applications for remote communities.
 The optimal deployment of energy systems requires adequate understanding of the design and operational parameters affecting their performance.
 Through combining experiments with modelling a better understanding can emerge of energy systems.

 Research into flow behaviour allows for a better understanding into the fundamental and applied aspects of fluid dynamics.
 Fluids find widespread application in process industries as well as operations dependant on convective flow currents, whether aimed at cooling or heating.
-Investigations into steady state as well as time-varying (unsteady) flows also help further understand how different factors affect flow mixing and overall behaviour.
-This can be facilitated through a number of techniques including flow visualisations and turbulence measurements.
+Investigations into steady state as well as time-varying (unsteady) jets flow help further our understanding of how different factors affect flow mixing and overall jet behaviour.
+This can be facilitated through a number of techniques applicable to both free and impinging turbulent jets, including flow visualisations and turbulence measurements.